 It is also possible to base the loss function on the specific task for which the classifier is being built [21].

-A comparison of the above criteria on the Wall Street Journal (WSJ) task and a general framework is given in [22].
+A comparison of the MMI, MCE and MBR criteria on the Wall Street Journal (WSJ) task and a general framework is given in [22].
 Both MCE and MPE were found to outperform MMI on this task.
-In addition to the above criteria there has also been some work on estimating model parameters based on maximising the margin [23].

 To enable these discriminative training criteria to be successfully applied to LVCSR tasks, a number of techniques have been developed to improve generalisation.
 These include: